 This one-pan roasted chicken and potatoes recipe is a total lifesaver.
 Simply toss all the ingredients on a baking sheet and let the oven work its magic!

 Sheet pan dinners are a mom’s best friend.
+From our sheet pan chicken thighs and brussels sprouts, to this chicken and potatoes dish, you can’t go wrong with a one-pan meal.
 Help your kids finish their homework while the oven preheats and do a couple of chores while everything bakes in the oven.
 Then, sit down, relax and enjoy the fruits of your labor.
 Or in this case, the chicken and potatoes of your labor…

 How to Make Roasted Chicken and Potatoes

 The key to making perfect sheet pan chicken and potatoes is slicing the veggies into equal-sized pieces to ensure even cooking.

 - Chop the Veggies: First, chop your carrots, potatoes and onions into medium size pieces.

 - Prep the Chicken: Next, cut up a whole chicken or you can use pre-cut chicken.